-Danielle Levy is a Registered Holistic Nutrition practitioner who specializes in digestive health, sports nutrition, food allergies, and women’s health.
-She is a passionate plant-based cook and food photographer, who publishes original recipes on her blog (yum!) in order to inspire others to live a healthier life.
-When she's not sharing recipes with her followers, Danielle teaches cooking classes and nutrition workshops to spread the joy of sustainable eating.
+Danielle Levy is a Montréal-based Certified Nutrition Consultant and Registered Holistic Nutrition practitioner who specializes in digestive health, sports nutrition, food allergies, and women’s health.
+She is a passionate plant-based cook and food photographer, who shares knowledge in order to inspire others to live a healthier life.
+When she’s not sharing recipes, Danielle teaches cooking classes and nutrition workshops to spread the joy of sustainable eating.

 We got a chance to ask Danielle a few questions about her experience with heartbreak and she shared how living a healthier lifestyle and building a relationship with nature helped her heal peacefully.

 If you think back to the first time you were heartbroken, what advice would you give to that younger version of yourself?